What rights to my child’s information do I have?

 - What about my child’s medical records?

 The law requires the following notice (from Minn.
 Stat.
 518.17 Subd.
-3(b)) in custody Orders in Minnesota.
-Therefore, the statute lists parents’ rights, regardless of Custody designations.
-Parents have these rights unless a Court specifically finds that they shouldn’t and don’t.
+3(b)) in custody orders in Minnesota.
+This statute lists parents’ rights, regardless of custody designations.
+Therefore, parents have these rights unless a Court specifically finds that they shouldn’t and don’t.

 Minn.
 Stat.
 518.17 Subd.
 3(b)